Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

 \subsubsection{\textbf{General Purpose}}

-In \cite{Yunan_Li}, a dual-stream 3DCNN followed by average fusion was proposed for RGB-D gesture recognition.
-To filter out redundant visual features ($\upsilon$) and retain only the most discriminative components ($z$), a memory bank mechanism was introduced.
-The training objective maximizes mutual information between $z$ and the gesture class $y$, while minimizing that between $z$ and $\upsilon$.
-The memory bank is updated via read/write operations during training.
-Similarly, addressing redundancy, authors in \cite{RAAR3DNet} applied Neural Architecture Search (NAS) and attention mechanisms.
-A modified I3D backbone replaces some inception modules with learnable NAS cells.
-These progressively transition from small-kernel to dilated convolutions.
-Dynamic Static Attention (DSA) modules focus on motion and hand/arm regions, aided by a parallel HeatmapNet trained jointly through an auxiliary loss.
-For RGB-D input, late fusion is used.
+In \citep{Yunan_Li}, a dual-stream 3DCNN with average fusion was proposed for RGBD gesture recognition, using a memory bank to retain discriminative features ($z$) while filtering redundant ones ($\upsilon$) by maximizing mutual information with class labels.
+RAAR3DNet \citep{RAAR3DNet} employed Neural Architecture Search (NAS) with Dynamic Static Attention (DSA) modules and a modified I3D backbone to emphasize motion and hand regions, supported by an auxiliary HeatmapNet and late RGBD fusion.

-To move beyond the limitations of late fusion and exploit modality interactions more effectively, \cite{Benjia_Zhou} proposed a decoupling-recoupling framework.
-Independent spatial (with a Focused Region Proposal (FRP) module) and temporal modeling (via attention) are first performed to extract modality-specific features.
-These are then fused mid-way using a shared MLP-AE module.
-Multi-level fusion was further studied in \cite{CTFB_Hampiholi}, where 3DCNN backbones are combined with a Convolutional Transformer Fusion Block (CTFB).
-Injected at multiple layers, CTFB fuses intermediate features across streams for better spatial-temporal integration.
+To better exploit modality interactions, \citep{Benjia_Zhou} introduced a decoupling-recoupling framework combining independent spatial and temporal modeling with mid-level fusion through a shared MLP-AE module.
+Multi-level fusion was further explored in \citep{CTFB_Hampiholi}, integrating 3DCNNs with a Convolutional Transformer Fusion Block (CTFB) that fuses intermediate cross-stream features.

-To address data scarcity, several works explored zero-shot learning (ZSL) by incorporating textual gesture descriptions encoded by pretrained language models (mainly BERT).
-In \cite{ZS-GR}, a dual-stream model combined a ViT for spatial modeling and an LSTM-MLP for temporal modeling, learning visual features aligned with textual embeddings.
-Similarly, \cite{ZS-DHGR} fused skeleton-derived geometric features with RGB-C3D-LSTM-AE representations into a shared semantic space for classification.
-To reduce computational cost, \cite{ConvMixFormer} replaced the transformer’s self-attention mechanism with convolutional layers and a gated feedforward network, resulting in the lightweight ConvMixFormer architecture.
+To address data scarcity, several works explored zero-shot learning by incorporating textual gesture descriptions encoded by pretrained language models (mainly BERT).
+In \citep{ZS-GR}, a dual-stream model combined a vision transformer for spatial perception and an LSTM-MLP for temporal modeling, learning visual features aligned with textual embeddings.
+Similarly, \citep{ZS-DHGR} fused skeleton-derived geometric features with RGB-C3D-LSTM-AE representations into a shared semantic space for classification.
+To reduce computational cost, \citep{ConvMixFormer} replaced the transformer's self-attention mechanism with convolutional layers and a gated feedforward network, resulting in the lightweight ConvMixFormer architecture.